DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   time: '19:51'
   who: Alexey
 - line: "Well, bootstrapping can still be done for venture capital startups in the\
     \ early days.
-Bootstrap is less about raising capital in the beginning and trying\
+Bootstrap is more about not raising capital in the beginning and trying\
     \ to maybe reinvest the money that you get from some clients or just trying to\
-    \ lift up your savings, or do some consulting on the side.
+    \ live off your savings, or do some consulting on the side.
 It's just the way of\
     \ how you basically live to a point when you're going to raise money.
 Sometimes\
     \ you want to do this because you want to delay it or maybe you want to just keep\
     \ your options open.
 Because once you get investors\u2019 money, you get on this\